Jean-Francois-C/SAP-Security-Audit/README.md

   et preuve de leur exploitation.
 ```

-#### Different Types of Users in SAP
+#### Types of users in SAP
-> There are five types of users in sap (useful link: https://www.stechies.com/type-of-users-in-sap/)
+> There are five types of users in SAP (useful link: https://www.stechies.com/type-of-users-in-sap/)
 ```
 Dialog users (A)
 ————————————————